nypl-spacetime/field-of-view/README.md

 - `Point`: camera location
 - `LineString` with two points: field of view
 - `GeometryCollection` with two `Point` geometries: camera and target locations
+- `GeometryCollection` with three `Point` geometries: camera and target locations, and a point to determine the angle of the field-of-view

 See the [API section](#api) for more details.